a2stuff/a2d/res/notes/testplan.md

 * Open a text file with File > Open.

 * Create a new folder (File > New Folder) - verify that it is selected / scrolled into view.
+* Select a file.
+File > Duplicate....
+Enter a new name, and click OK.
+Verify that the new file is selected / scrolled into view.

 * Move a file by dragging - same volume - target is window.
 * Move a file by dragging - same volume - target is volume icon.